magnetar-io/strange_matter_specification/README.md

 # Strange Matter Design Criteria

-The list of criteria can seem long but it's addressable looking across topics and issues or you can arrive at something holistic.
+The list of criteria can seem long, but it's addressable by looking across topics and issues, or you can arrive at something holistic.

 | **Requirement**                                              | **Type**               | **Design Solution**                                          |
 | ------------------------------------------------------------ | ---------------------- | ------------------------------------------------------------ |